Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 * `id` is the compute pool ID.
 * `vm_size` is the
 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
+Please note that not all regions have every VM size available.
 * `vm_count` is the number of compute nodes to allocate.
 * `max_tasks_per_node` is the maximum number of concurrent tasks that can be running at any one time on a compute node.
 This is optional and defaults to